saltstack/salt-enhancement-proposals/salt-file-protocol-file-listing-details.md

 # Drawbacks
 [drawbacks]: #drawbacks
-Their maybe compatibility issues between different versions of salt when introduced.
-As the salt:// protocol is not version
+There maybe compatibility issues between different versions of salt when introduced.
+As the salt:// protocol is not versioned